Tectonics of the South China Sea

 The South China Sea Basin is one of the largest marginal basins in Asia.
-South China Sea is located to the east of Vietnam, west of Philippines and the Luzon Strait, and north of Borneo.
+The South China Sea is located to the east of Vietnam, west of Philippines and the Luzon Strait, and north of Borneo.
 Tectonically, it is surrounded by the Indochina Block on the west, Philippine Sea Plate on the east, Yangtze Block to the north.
 A subduction boundary exists between the Philippine Sea Plate and the Asian Plate.
 The formation of the South China Sea Basin was closely related with the collision between the Indian Plate and Eurasian Plates.
 The collision thickened the continental crust and changed the elevation of the topography from the Himalayan orogenic zone to the South China Sea, especially around the Tibetan Plateau.
 The location of the South China Sea makes it a product of several tectonic events.
 All the plates around the South China Sea Basin underwent clockwise rotation, subduction and experienced an extrusion process from the early Cenozoic to the Late Miocene.

 The geological history can be classified into five tectonic evolutionary stages.
 (1) rift system development (2) sea floor spreading, (3) subsidence of the South China Sea, (4) closure of the South China Sea Basin and (5) uplift of Taiwan.